 I am sure that every 911 dispatcher and call taker has their particular list of “pet peeves” – those things that happen, day in and day out, that make you grind your teeth in frustration, or make you want to bang you forehead on your console.
-Here are my 911 pet peeves, just FYI:
+I haven’t been a call taker/dispatcher for very long, but I have already compiled my own list of 911 dispatcher pet peeves.

 - Letting small children play with your phone – it’s not a toy!
 They have these things, they are made of plastic or wood, they are bright colors and they are made for children to play with – I think they are called “toys.”
 And they do NOT call 911!
 What, you think it’s so cute when your little tyke plays with your phone?
 It won’t be nearly so cute when I lat/long your location, and send an officer to take your phone away from your kid because we’ve received 47 emergency calls from your phone.